aliZnm/receipt-tracker/README.md

 ---

 ## Features
-- User authentification via email/password
+- User authentication via email/password
-- Add, Edit, Delete Receipts
+- Add, Edit, and Delete Receipts
 - Upload and display receipt images
 - Store and retrieve receipts in Firestore
 - Responsive design for desktop and mobile